jondivi/Childcare-Calulator-Full-Stack-Version-/README.md

 # Objectives

-- Build a MVP (Most Viable Product) that allows users to keep track of their hourly, paid family expenses.
+- Build a web application that allows users to keep track of their hourly, paid family expenses.

 ---